Bowen951209/raytracing-book/README.md

 - **GPU Acceleration**: Leverages the power of modern GPUs for high-performance ray tracing.
 - **Java and OpenGL**: Built using Java as the primary programming language and OpenGL for rendering.
 - **Real-Time Rendering**: Observe the rendering process in real-time, from initial ray casting to the final image composition.
+- **Most Features from the Book Series**: Includes textures, BVH acceleration, Perlin noise, importance sampling, volumetric rendering, and more.

 ## Requirements
 - **Java JDK**: Version 17 or later.